LeonMaze/MyAppSampleGit/README.md

         git init

 Add yuor user name and email:
  (--global means that this username and email will be used evrywere on this system.
-If you want to use different names or emails to folder symply do not type --global)
+If you want to use different names or emails to folder symply do not type --global).
+Format: Your Name <you@example.com> or for example:

         git config --global user.name 'John Joseph'
         git config user.email 'email@example.com'